gaganchandan/goto-lang/references/reference.md

 `INSTRUCTION op1 op2 ... opn`

 In plain words, all statements consist of an instruction followed by it's operands.
 Every statement must start with an instruction.
+Instructions can only be fully lowercase or fully uppercase.

 ###Datatypes

 There are only 2 datatypes in `goto`, namely `strings` and `integers`.
 Strings are enclosed within double qoutes only.
 Negative integers can also be used.

 ###Identifiers and Labels

 `goto` does not contain function calls, and hence control flow is carried out with the use of jumps to 'labels'.
 The syntax for labels is as follows: